Shubhambindal2017/Content-Based-Image-Retrival-using-Encoder-Decoder/README.md

 In my approach, instead of compressing and reconstructing the same image using encoder-decoder, I have used denoising encoder-decoder to learn a bit more about the images to extract better features from the model, I have used salt and pepper noise for this.

 I have tried different encoder-decoder with different architectures and found denoising encoder-decoder the best one (in terms of image reconstruction loss for both validation and train data).
-I can also try to extract invariant features using SimClr or can try context encoder, but as these approaches require heavy computational systems, I wasn’t able to try them.
+I can also try to extract invariant features using SimClr or can try context encoder, but as these approaches require heavy computational systems, I wasnâ€™t able to try them.

 ---